Skip to main content

 5. Make more noise than the people sharing false information.

 Sex trafficking itself is not a myth, but there are myths about sex trafficking.
-If you want to get as involved as you can in helping rescue victims and advocate for survivors, start with factual information that is supported by anti-trafficking experts and survivor-led organizations.
+Start with factual information if you want to help rescue victims and advocate for survivors.
+Information that anti-trafficking experts and survivor-led organizations support.
 They’ll point us in the right direction and keep the fight factual.

 The bottom line: It’s important to stay aware of your surroundings, and should you want to report or seek services related to a case of human trafficking, you can contact the National Human Trafficking Hotline at 1-888-373-7888 or email [email protected].